-The $[[13,1,3]]$ code example is deliberately constructed so that the assumptions guaranteeing strict hybrid-protocol advantage are violated (LDD does not suppress some minimum-weight uncorrectable errors), and we observe that then LDD+QEC can indeed lose its clear separation from QEC-only as $p\to 0$.
-In the $(\pDD,\pQEC)$ plane, LDD+QEC remains advantageous over QEC-only and LDD-only across the displayed parameter range, but its advantage relative to physical DD-phys exhibits a boundary rather than expanding to the full plane as $p\to 0$, unlike the Steane code case.
-This too is due to the deliberate suboptimal choice of LDD generators we make in the $[[13,1,3]]$ case.
+By contrast, the $[[13,1,3]]$ example is deliberately chosen so that the sufficient low-$p$ condition $\beta=\alpha$ from \cref{thm:Hyb.vs.QEC-asymptotics} fails: the selected LDD generators do not suppress any minimum-weight uncorrectable error.
+In that case, the hybrid protocol can lose its asymptotic separation from QEC-only, and in the $(\pDD,\pQEC)$ plane its advantage relative to physical DD approaches a limiting boundary rather than expanding across the full plane as $p\to 0$.
+This provides a concrete reminder that hybrid advantage is not automatic, but depends on how well the chosen LDD group is matched to the code and decoding map.